KrishJain8/ConcertsFinder/README.md

-🎵 Concerts Finder
+# 🎵 Concerts Finder

 A web app that helps you discover upcoming concerts near you by combining your Spotify listening habits with the Ticketmaster Discovery API.

 It pulls your Top Artists, Followed Artists, and Liked Songs from Spotify, then matches them with real Ticketmaster events happening around your location.

-✨ Features
+**✨ Features**

 - Spotify OAuth Login – securely log in with your Spotify account.

 - Artist Signals – fetches:

   - Liked Songs (Saved Tracks)

   - Top Artists (short/medium/long term)

   - Followed Artists

-Event Matching – queries Ticketmaster by artist name or attraction ID.
+- Event Matching – queries Ticketmaster by artist name or attraction ID.

-Ranking System – prioritizes events with your liked artists, then top, then followed.
+- Ranking System – prioritizes events with your liked artists, then top, then followed.

-Location Aware – search concerts near you with adjustable radius.
+- Location Aware – search concerts near you with adjustable radius.

-Clean UI – sidebar of your artists + main feed of upcoming events.
+- Clean UI – sidebar of your artists + main feed of upcoming events.

-🚀 Getting Started
+**🚀 Getting Started**

-1. Clone the Repo
+**1. Clone the Repo**
 git clone https://github.com/<your-username>/concerts-finder.git
 cd concerts-finder

-2. Install Dependencies
+**2. Install Dependencies**
 npm install

-3. Environment Variables
+**3. Environment Variables**

 Create a .env file in the project root: